helix-editor/helix/book/src/install.md

 ### NixOS

+Helix is available in [nixpkgs](https://github.com/nixos/nixpkgs) through the `helix` attribute, the unstable channel usually carries the latest release.

-Helix is available as a [flake](https://nixos.wiki/wiki/Flakes) in the project root.
+Helix is also available as a [flake](https://nixos.wiki/wiki/Flakes) in the project root.
 Use `nix develop` to spin up a reproducible development shell.
 Outputs are cached for each push to master using [Cachix](https://www.cachix.org/).
 The flake is configured to automatically make use of this cache assuming the user